-Our five year strategic plan is located elsewhere on our website.
+Our strategic plan is located elsewhere on our website.
 In it, we state that our desired end-state is to have established ourselves as a neighborhood parish and community center, with a balance between religious and spiritual services, a center for ideas, and social action.

-June 30, 2015: Bill Stivale reported that he is now more concerned about the piers on the north side of the church and suggests that our next step be to fix them and that we fix the lintel stone (or at least prop it up) that is over the exterior doorway by the organ: it's cracked down the middle.
+June 30, 2015: Our Building Conservator, Bill Stivale reported that he is now more concerned about the piers on the north side of the church and suggests that our next step be to fix them and that we fix the lintel stone (or at least prop it up) that is over the exterior doorway by the organ: it's cracked down the middle.
 If it goes, then some of the bricks and stones that it supports will come down as well.
 He's asked West NY Restoration to shore it up; West NY has also volunteered to put the southeast sanctuary drainpipe back and to clean that gutter as a goodwill gesture toward us - this will help our drainage issue in the southeast side of the church.

-Also, he has told me that there is a 36' x 30' area of the theatre building that should be repointed and maybe rebricked.
+Also, he has told us that there is a 36' x 30' area of the theatre building that should be repointed and maybe rebricked.
 This area is directly under the scaffold on the southwest side of the theatre building.
 His point was that we should do this while the scaffolding is there.

 Bill also came up with a way for us to save $50,000 on the scaffolding costs for the church: if we move ahead with the north piers, which will be the approximate cost of the southern piers, it will be cheaper to rent the scaffold from West New York to fill in along the sides of the Church between the scaffold north and south scaffolding and to keep it there for the raking and repointing work of the future, rather than have the contractor remove it once the roof is complete.

 The good news is that work on the south piers is almost done.
 More good news is that we have received final bids for the roof from three contractors.
 The best news is that William Stivale has finished a maintenance plan that includes work to be done annually, every five years, every fifteen years, and every thirty years.
 We have a plan to take care of the Property! .
 May 22, 2015: Restoration Update: Three bids for the roof have been submitted.
 The next step is for Bill Stivale, our Building Conservator, to meet with each contractor; final bids are due in two weeks.
 The piers on the South corners of the Church have been disassembled down to the roof line.
 (For pictures, please visit our Facebook page, stpeterschelsea).
 Their dis-assembly will continue until the first weather stone - the first one that angles out - and then rebuilt, using a means of fastening them together and injection mortar.
 You can see two different proposed mortar colors in the joints along the inside corner where the Tower West wall meets the Church Proper North wall.
 In this manner we will be able to compare the new and old (90’s mortar).
-Please ignore the joints they install until they have “cured” for at least 5 days.
+Please ignore the joints they install until they have “cured” for at least five days.
 In technical terms – the mortar is referred to “Green” before it is actually cured.

 Fundraising: We have been working with Cameron Dubes and Michael Ostroff, who have created a splendid presentation about St. Peter's.
 There has been much preparation going on - more soon.